koba-jon/gmm_cpp/README.md

 # GMM C++ Samples
-These are sample programs of Gaussian Mixture Model from scratch in C++.
+This is a sample program of Gaussian Mixture Model from scratch in C++.

 ## 1. Requirement